MinThaMie/Go/README.md

 ### Play GO
 You can play go by typing GO and a board size that meets the requirements from the [protocol](https://github.com/MinThaMie/GoProtocol) and wait for another client to join that wants to play on the same board size.
 For further keywords, see the protocol.
+#### Close down the client
+You can leave the server by typing EXIT.
+To really cancel all the while loops you need to press enter twice after typing EXIT.
+This will kill your client process.

 ### Test the code
 You can run the tests in the test package without any terminal input.